ziglang/zig-bootstrap/README.md

  * all: Deleted unused files.
  * LLVM: Support .lib extension for static zstd.
- * LLVM: Copied CMake modules from out of tree.
  * LLVM: Portable handling of .def linker flag
  * Clang: Disable building of libclang-cpp.so.
  * LLD: Added additional include directory to Zig's libunwind.